 Counselors can expect to work in different settings, including outpatient mental health centers, residential facilities, hospitals, schools, state and local governments.
 Mental health counselors may also go into private practice as individual and family counselors.

 According to the Bureau of Labor and Statistics, this sector will experience job growth in the coming years.
-Clinical mental health counselors will be in greater demand, growing by 19 percent, which is better than average.
+Clinical, counseling and school psychologists will be in average demand, growing by 3 percent from 2019-29.

-Related Resource: Top 15 Online Masters in Counseling Degree Programs 2015
+Related Resource: Top 15 Online Master’s in Counseling Degree Programs

 If you have a passion for helping others and strong interpersonal skills, you can take the necessary steps to become a clinical mental health counselor.
 Finding personal and professional fulfillment as a clinical mental health counselor involves preparation to earn the requisite credentials.